Team

 Norms | Governmentality | EU external relations | Poststructuralist/constructivist IR Theory

 Dr Hendrik Huelss is Assistant Professor at the Center for War Studies and Department of Political Science and Public Management, University of Southern Denmark.
-From 2016 to 2020, he was Post-Doctoral Researcher at the School for Politics and International Relations, University of Kent.
-Hendrik holds a PhD in political science from the University of Copenhagen.
+From 2016 to 2020, he was Postdoctoral Researcher at the School for Politics and International Relations, University of Kent.
+Hendrik holds a PhD in Political Science from the University of Copenhagen.

 Hendrik’s research combines an interest in norms in International Relations with perspectives on technologies in politics.
 His primary theoretical background is Foucault’s governmentality, but he is broadly interested in constructivist/poststructural works in the fields of security studies, European Union external relations, as well as global governing and IR theory in general.